phorton1/fusionAddIns-pyJoints/docs/details.md

 The thread keeps a handle to the command window  **'_the_step'** integer spinner control, and increments that integer control every 0.03 seconds or so.
-When Fusion sees that _the_step ontrol has changed it will call command.onInputChanged() which increments the global variable animation.step, and then Fusion will subsequently call command.onExecutePreview() ... which is the CommandEventHandler for the ExecuteCommandPreview event, which finally calls **animation.doSlice()**
+When Fusion sees that _the_step control has changed it will call command.onInputChanged() which increments the global variable animation.step, and then Fusion will subsequently call command.onExecutePreview() ... which is the CommandEventHandler for the ExecuteCommandPreview event, which finally calls **animation.doSlice()**